thasneem-786/hangman-game/README.md

 # hangman-game
 Hangman: This is a classic word game where the user has to guess a word letter by letter.
 The computer will give the user a certain number of incorrect guesses before they lose.
+* This code will generate a random word and then keep asking the user for a guess until they guess the correct word.
+If the user guesses a letter that is not in the word, it will add it to the list of guessed letters and print "Incorrect guess.".
+When the user guesses a letter that is in the word, it will remove it from the list of guessed letters and check if the user has guessed all of the letters in the word.
+If they have, it will print "You win!".